 This is because DEPW has substantive substitution rights over the assets provided such that they are considered as the provision of services by DEPW to the user agencies.
 Accordingly, agencies are not to account for these arrangements as leases and should instead recognise the rental payments as operating expenses when incurred.

-Fit-outs in QGAO arrangements
+Accounting for asset fit-outs under QGAO arrangements